burningion/distributed-tracing-with-apm-workshop/README.md

 If you've stumbled upon it and have feedback, or have something you'd  like to see, feel free to create an issue.

+**This workshop also exists in [Kubernetes](https://github.com/burningion/distributed-tracing-with-apm-workshop/tree/k8s-autodiscovery) on another branch.**

 # Before the Workshop / Prerequisites

 The workshop is scheduled for an hour and a half.
 In this short time frame, having prerequisites installed is crucial to maximize everyone's hands on time.